Chelmsford Star Co-operative Society

-The Chelmsford Star Co-operative Society was an independent consumer co-operative in the United Kingdom.
-Established in 1867, it became part of Central Co-op in 2025.
+Chelmsford Star Co-operative Society Limited was an independent consumer co-operative in the United Kingdom.
+Established in 1867, it merged with Central England Co-operative in 2025.

-Registered under the Co-operative and Community Benefit Societies Act 2014, the Society is a member of Co-operatives UK, the Co-operative Group and the national co-operative wholesaler Federal Retail and Trading Services.
-In 1995, it had a membership of 38,867 and annual sales of £34.2 million.

-In 2018-19 (the 52 weeks ending January 26 2019), its membership had reached 87,368 and its revenue (gross takings) was £113.5 million (up 2.8% year on year) - of which sales accounted for £92.4mn.
-Net profit, or surplus before distributions, in 2018-19 was £787,337 (down by 14% year on year) as UK high-street retailers faced a tough time.
-The Society had an average of 884 employees (263 full-time and 621 part-time) in 2018-19, slightly fewer than in 2017-18.
-Net debt stood at £4.4m (£5.7m 2017/18) and the Society's pension deficit was £1.9m (£2.4m 2017/18).

 History

-The Society was established in Chelmsford by iron foundry workers in 1867, with the intention of becoming "the Star of the County".
+The society was established in Chelmsford by iron foundry workers in 1867, with the intention of becoming "the Star of the County".
 In 1969, it merged with the Braintree Co-operative Society, which had been formed by silk weavers in 1864.

 In its first year of trading, Chelmsford Star Industrial Co-operative Society had a membership of 275 and annual sales of £4,316.
 By 1900, with 1,439 registered co-operatives in the UK, membership had risen to 2,001, with annual sales of £40,414.
 In 1954, with membership standing at 19,089, the Society achieved sales of over £1 million for the first time.

-Following a vote meeting the required majority at special general meetings held on 16 July and 5 August 2025, Chelmsford Star transferred engagements to Central England Co-operative on 15 September.
+Following a vote meeting the required majority at special general meetings held on 16 July and 5 August 2025, Chelmsford Star was transferred to Central England Co-operative on 15 September.
 However, the Chelmsford Star trading name continues to be used locally.